zenit710/sokker-org-auto-bidder/README.md

 - do not generate new phpsessid everytime, store it for some time
 - add doc comments
 - bid subcommand:
-  - TEST FOR update deadline in db when needed
-  - TEST FOR delete player from db if cannot bid further
   - handle no funds for bid